hlorus/CAD_Sketcher/docs/index.md

 The final position and dimensions of a drawn shape is defined by [Constraints](constraints.md).

-In order to have entities follow the defiend constraints a [Solver](solver.md) is needed.
+In order to have entities follow the defined constraints, a [Solver](solver.md) is needed.

 To further process the resulting geometry BGS uses [Converters](integration.md)